Texas high school football player charged with assault after tackling referee during game, authorities say - KVIA

 The Edinburg Consolidated Independent School District said it would take “appropriate disciplinary action” after investigating the incident that occurred during a Thursday night game between Edinburg High School and Pharr-San Juan-Alamo Early College High School in South Texas.

-In video of the game, the 5-11, 225-pound Edinburg player is seen being held back by teammates after a referee announced two penalties against him — including one for unsportsmanlike conduct that led to the ejection.
+In video of the game, the 5 foot, 11-inch, 225-pound Edinburg player is seen being held back by teammates after a referee announced two penalties against him — including one for unsportsmanlike conduct that led to the ejection.

 The player rushes to midfield from the sideline and delivers a hard, blindsided tackle that knocked the referee to the ground.